 Heading out of Brisbane bright and early at 6.30am, I drove down the empty Pacific Motorway to the Binna Burra section of the Lamington National Park.

 It’s an easy drive out there via Nerang and Beechmont.
 Binna Burra is the most accessible part of Lamington National Park from Brisbane, and you should get there in about 90 minutes.
-The Green Mountains section, well known as O’Reilly’s, is around a two-hour drive.
+The Green Mountains section, well known as O’Reilly’s, is around a 2 hour drive.

 Hopefully Coomera Falls is flowing when you do this hike.
 Sometimes they are in full force, other times the falls are not much more than a trickle.
-If you get lucky, you’ll get a great view from the lookout over the 160 metre deep Coomera Gorge.
+If you get lucky, you’ll get a great view from the lookout over the 160m deep Coomera Gorge.